Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 actual typealias MyCoroutineContext = kotlin.coroutines.CoroutineContext
 ```

-It's no longer possible to say what is the binary signature of the function just by looking at its definition.
+It's no longer possible to say what is the function's binary signature shape just by looking at its definition in the common module.
+And even worse – the shape may differ from platform to platform.

 **The second way.** The explicit context parameter adds an explicit context parameter alongside the implicit parameter.